gbLw1/go-websocket/README.md

 ## Features

+- v1
   - [x] Choose a nickname
-- [x] Choose a room (multiple chat rooms support)
   - [x] Send messages
   - [x] See who is online in the room
   - [x] Connected clients list updated in real time
   - [x] Disconnect from the room
-- [x] Share room directly with URL link
+  - [x] Scroll down to the last message when a new message is received
   - [x] Notifications from the server when someone joins or leaves the room

-- [x] Notifications of unread messages in the browser tab + sound
+- v2
-- [x] Connected room displayed in the browser tab
+  - [x] Choose a room (multiple chat rooms support)
-- [x] Scroll down to the last message when a new message is received
-- [x] Nickname saved in the browser local storage
   - [x] Dark theme
   - [x] Responsive design

+- v3
+  - [x] Share room directly with URL link
+  - [x] Nickname saved in the browser local storage

+- v4
+  - [x] Connected room displayed in the browser tab
+  - [x] Notifications of unread messages in the browser tab + sound

+- v5
   - [x] See who is typing
   - [x] Different colors for each user
   - [x] Anti lurker system (the user must send a message to show their color in the list of connected clients)
   - [x] Unique nickname per room
+  - [x] Auto reconnect to the server when sending a message with connection closed
   - [ ] Send links
-- [ ] Auto reconnect to the server when connection is lost

 ## Example